HassanAbdelrahman/Bayesian-Collective-Reserving-Simulation/README.md

 The study is not intended to establish that one fixed Bayesian specification is universally optimal.
-Instead, it evaluates whether the proposed collective Bayesian framework can recover expected outstanding liabilities and generate well-calibrated predictive distributions when the underlying claims process contains several simultaneous sources of temporal, development, and claim-type heterogeneity.
+Instead, it evaluates whether the proposed collective Bayesian framework can recover expected outstanding liabilities and generate reliable predictive distributions when the underlying claims process contains several simultaneous sources of temporal, development, and claim-type heterogeneity.

 ## Methods Compared